Middle School

 Middle School Overview

-The Middle School program includes Years 7-9.
-The academic program is designed to prepare students for High School and their IGCSE examinations while giving emphasis to the importance of learning as a process.
+The academic program is designed to prepare students for High School and their International GCSE examinations while giving emphasis to the importance of learning as a process.

 The LIS Middle School philosophy embraces the recognition of the preadolescent and adolescent stages of development and sees this as a transitional period between Primary and Secondary School.
 We understand the need to help students move from a self-contained learning environment to a more structured departmentalized program.